Al-Auqash/automated-testing-web-performance/README.md

 Perform audit for WPIs supported by Lighthouse.

-# [Your Project Name]
-[Short project description here: A brief explanation of what your application does.]

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.